TristanDesjardins/pong-AI-NEAT/README.md

 # pong-AI-NEAT
-Pong AIs using Neuroevolution of augmenting topologies aka NEAT (using neat library and pygame) Project done in my free time as a challenge :blush:
+Pong AIs using Neuroevolution of augmenting topologies aka NEAT (with neat library and pygame) Project done in my free time as a challenge :blush:

 ## General Idea